Lionel1232/toy-robot-challenge/README.md

 ### Input File Format

-The input file should list individual commands seperated with a newline as shown in the [COMMAND_FILE.txt](command_file.txt) file included with this project. i.e
+The input file should list individual commands seperated with a newline as shown in the [sample_command_sequence.txt](sample_command_sequence.txt) file included with this project. i.e

 ```
 PLACE 1,1,NORTH